Small logo of

 The 1830 list of original LaGrange trustees includes two men from the Shoals with famous political associates.

 Recalled in well-known public facilities named after the Coffee family, John Coffee's memory remains constant with the Shoals.
-A co-founder of Florence, Coffee had regional influence through business relationships with friend Andrew Jackson.
-Before becoming President, Jackson owned a second home/plantation at Melton's Bluff on Tennessee River near Town Creek in North Alabama.
-One of the "distant" trustees, Coffee chose a home site on Cloverdale Road in Florence that was identified until fall 2005 by an Alabama state historical marker at the property's entrance.
-Unfortunately, a famous pharmacy chain, building another new drug storefront, allowed the marker to be removed during construction at the corner of Cox Creek Blvd. and Cloverdale Road.
-But, after missing from the site over one year, the marker has now been reinstated.
+A co-founder of Florence, Coffee had regional influence through business relationships with friend Andrew Jackson, whose wife was an aunt of Coffee's spouse.
+Coffee had served as a military commander under Jackson, too.
+Before becoming President, Jackson owned a second home/plantation at Melton's Bluff in Lauderdale County on Tennessee River across from Town Creek, and early in his presidency he owned lots in new city of Florence.
+President Jackson's North Alabama home/plantation is acknowledged in the script for a PBS special -- "Andrew Jackson: Good, Evil and the Presidency" -- that was carried again by Alabama Public Television on 14 June 2010.
+One of the "distant" UNA trustees, Coffee chose a home site on Cloverdale Road in Florence where an Alabama state historical marker stands at the property's entrance.
+Unfortunately, a famous pharmacy chain, building another new drug storefront, allowed the marker to be removed during construction at the corner of Cox Creek Blvd. and Cloverdale Road, but, after missing from the site over one year, the marker has now been replaced.
+In 1829 Andrew Jackson writes

 Henry Stuart Foote is the other trustee from the Shoals.
 North Alabama historians and LaGrange College Civil War reenactors have not known him as well as Coffee.
 Foote became Governor of Mississippi several years after departing the Shoals.
 The LaGrange College local trustee's departure from North Alabama was prompted by a dispute that ended in a challenge to duel that Foote gave a Tuscumbia citizen, the member of an important Franklin County family.
 The future Mississippi Governor was told in uncertain terms that he should find somewhere else to live.
 Foote is probably best remembered by national historians for political opposition to Jefferson Davis during the American Civil War.
 Foote defeated Davis by 999 votes in the 1851 Mississippi Gubernatorial election.
 Before becoming opponents for the Governor's office, Foote and Davis had represented the state in the US Senate.
 They continued to disagree throughout the Civil War.
 To learn more about the Foote - Stuart descendants that were all kinsmen of Henry Stuart Foote, read "The Stuart Family of Virginia: Friends of Robert E. Lee, famous Southern General".